qbic-pipelines/pipeline-docs/docs/markdown/exomeseq.md

 You can check which tools are available for Germline variant calling and Somatic variant calling.
 Not all tools are available for both steps.

-Please familiarize yourself with the [variant calling docs](https://github.com/nf-core/sarek/blob/dev/docs/variant_calling.md).
+Please familiarize yourself with the [sarek docs](https://nf-co.re/sarek).

 ## Whole Genome Sequencing